realiii/fudgeo/README.md

     'event_p', srs=srs, spatial_index=True)
 assert event.exists
 assert event.has_spatial_index is True
+# NOTE as of 1.4.0 can check exists using
+assert event

 # NOTE can add fields after creation as of v1.0.0
 fields: tuple[Field, ...] = (